All Nite (Don't Stop): Live performances

 Jackson performed "All Nite (Don't Stop)" for the first time on Good Morning America on March 31, 2004.
-It was followed by another one at On Air with Ryan Seacrest two days later.
-Both performances were aired with a time delay per the FCC's guidelines due to her controversial Super Bowl incident.
-On April 10, the singer was the host and performer on Saturday Night Live, with performances of "All Nite (Don't Stop) and "Strawberry Bounce".
+It was followed by another performance at On Air with Ryan Seacrest two days later, filmed during midday in Los Angeles amid a shopping center filled with spectators.
+Both performances were aired with a time delay, per the FCC's guidelines, due to Justin Timberlake's and Jackson's controversial Super Bowl accident.
+Despite the blacklisting, on April 10, Jackson was the host and performer on Saturday Night Live, with performances of "All Nite (Don't Stop)" and "Strawberry Bounce".
 Her appearance on the show garnered its highest ratings in over two years.
 She also performed the song on The Tonight Show with Jay Leno on April 29, 2004, MSN Music's studios in Seattle on May 14, and the annual Wango Tango the day after.
 In late May, Jackson traveled to Japan to perform the song on the 2004 Video Music Awards Japan, where she was the recipient of the "Inspiration Award".
-The singer then traveled to Europe and performed "All Nite (Don't Stop)" on shows such as Italy's Festivalbar, and Top of the Pops.
-In June, it was performed at the BET Awards in a medley with "R&B Junkie", and at New York's Gay Pride March along with "Together Again".
+The singer then traveled to Europe for promotion, performing "All Nite (Don't Stop)" on popular shows such as the British Top of the Pops, among other events, such as Italy's Festivalbar.
+In June, the single was performed at the BET Awards as part of a medley with "R&B Junkie", during which Elephant Man made an appearance for his verses from the "So So Def Remix" of the song.
+Jackson also performed the single at New York's Gay Pride March, along with her 1997 smash hit "Together Again".